My Talks

 Math Party

 This party is targeted for a general audience of math lovers starting from age 12.
 They are arranged in teams of at least four people and the fastest team wins.
-I conducted such a party at BAE systems and at the Program for Women and Mathematics in Princeton in 2008, WaM program at IAS 2010.
+I conducted such a party at BAE systems and at the Program for Women and Mathematics in Princeton in 2008, WaM program at IAS 2010, 2011 WaM program at IAS.

 Abstract